Blood In Blood Out: Critical response

 The film received mixed reviews from critics.
 On Rotten Tomatoes it has an approval rating of 64% based on reviews from 14 critics, with an average rating of 5.6/10.
 On Metacritic it has a weighted average score of 47 out of 100 based on reviews from 12 critics, indicating "mixed or average" reviews.

 Kenneth Turan of the Los Angeles Times was critical of the film, called it "approximately three hours of violent, cartoonish posturing incongruously set in the realistically evoked milieu of East Los Angeles", while Mim Eichler, also of the Los Angeles Times, praised the film, calling it "A riveting odyssey, rich with myth and unforgettable imagery.
 It is a feast of sight and sound--poetry, music, dance and emotion--and possibly one of the most powerful and important films of the decade".

-The TV Guide review noted the "similarity to Edward James Olmos' American Me, in which a tormented drug dealer travels the same route through prison society as Miklo.
-The principal difference between the two films is that Bound By Honor is by far the glossier effort, relentlessly picturesque in the seamlessly anesthetized manner of mainstream Hollywood films."
 Film critic Jonathan Rosenbaum for the Chicago Reader wrote that this "ugly three-hour snoozefest is apparently supposed to do for East Los Angeles Chicanos what the Godfather movies did for New York mafiosi..."
-In a mixed 2-star review, Roger Ebert of The Chicago Sun-Times declared the film had "effective performances [and] moments of deeply felt truth" but unlike American Me "lacks is a vision to bring meaning to the material."
+In a mixed 2-star review, Roger Ebert of The Chicago Sun-Times declared the film had "effective performances [and] moments of deeply felt truth," but unlike American Me, "What "Bound by Honor" lacks is a vision to bring meaning to the material."

 Owen Gleiberman of Entertainment Weekly gave Bound By Honor a largely positive review with a rating of B−.
 He states "Bound By Honor comes fully alive when it moves behind bars.
 There's an exploitative thrill built into the genre..."
 Gleiberman was more interested in the second half of the film once Miklo was in jail running La Onda.
 Vincent Canby of The New York Times wrote "The film is big and long, passionate and flat.
 It's full of heroic and tragic incident, but skimpy about the details of quotidian lives."
 Canby exalts some of the characters in the film one in particular, Enrique Castillo.
 Although Vincent Canby does not give an official rating for the film, he concludes "Though it's not the epic it means to be, it is not a failure."